ultraq/thymeleaf-layout-dialect/README.md

  - Data attribute: `data-layout-replace`

-Similar to `layout:include` in that you can pass HTML content to the page/fragments you're replacing, but with the behaviour of Thymeleaf's `th:replace`.
+Similar to `layout:include` in that you can pass HTML content to the template/fragments you're replacing, but with the behaviour of Thymeleaf's `th:replace`.

 ### fragment

  - XML attribute: `layout:fragment`
  - Data attribute: `data-layout-fragment`

-The glue that holds everything together; it marks sections in the decorator page that can be replaced by sections in the content page, which share the same name.
+The glue that holds everything together; it marks sections in the decorator template that can be replaced by sections in the content template, which share the same name.

 ### title-pattern